thunze/abitur/englisch/india.md

 	- "Indian mind": thinking **out of the box** **> cost-efficiency**
 	- the lateral approach has advantages
 - competing ideologies, may be the future
+- home to one third of the world's poorest people

 ## Arranged Marriages